benzmuircroft/hyperswarmCRDT/README.md

 ## TODO
 - Add y-array
-- WIP: allow an leader with the optional observerFunction to also broadcast task-at-hand
+- WIP: allow a leader with the optional observerFunction to also broadcast task-at-hand

 ## Installation
 ```